 Our executive compensation program is structured to ensure that a significant portion of the compensation for executive officers is dependent upon the performance of our business.
 This "pay-for-performance" structure drives the program to achieve its objective to encourage and reward performance that implements the strategies and advances the goals of The Win Strategy.
 Our program is also structured to help ensure that the compensation for our executive officers is not overly weighted toward annual cash incentive compensation and does not otherwise have the potential to threaten long-term shareholder value by promoting unnecessary or excessive risk-taking by our executive officers.
-The "Compensation Setting Process" section describes our policies and practices for allocating executive compensation and one the various categories and elements.
+The "Compensation Setting Process" section describes our policies and practices for allocating executive compensation among the various categories and elements.

-To illustrate, the following graphics show the mix of fixed and at-risk annual and long-term cash and equity compensation represented by base salaries and the elements of annual cash incentive compensation and long-term incentive compensation for the Named Executive Officer's for fiscal year 2023 at target levels.
+To illustrate, the following graphics show the mix of fixed and at-risk annual and long-term cash and equity compensation represented by base salaries and the elements of annual cash incentive compensation and long-term incentive compensation for the Named Executive Officers for fiscal year 2023 at target levels.
 The percentages of total target compensation reflected in this chart were calculated using each Named Executive Officer's fiscal year 2023 base salary, target annual cash incentive compensation and target long-term incentive compensation (as set in August 2022) except for Ms. Parmentier and Messrs.
+Williams and Ross, who assumed their new roles mid-year of Chief Executive Officer, Executive Chairman of the Board and Chief Operating Officer, respectively.
+The percentages below for Ms. Parmentier and Messrs.
 Williams and Ross reflect prorated target compensation to account for mid-year compensation adjustments related to their new roles.